pulp/plugin_template/README.md

                         or merged, and when the changes are released.

-  ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...)

-  pre_job_template      holds name and a path for a template to be included to run before jobs. post_job_template     holds name and a path for a template to be included to run after jobs.
+  ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...) ci_env                Environment variables to set for the CI build. pre_job_template      holds name and a path for a template to be included to run before jobs. post_job_template     holds name and a path for a template to be included to run after jobs.
 ```